kyma-project/community-modules/docs/contributor/01-repo-structure-and-components.md

 ## ModuleTemplate Custom Resources

-A ModuleTemplate is a Kubernetes custom resource (`operator.kyma-project.io/v1beta2`) which defines a module.
+A ModuleTemplate is a Kubernetes custom resource (`operator.kyma-project.io/v1beta2`) that defines a module.
 A ModuleTemplate describes:

 - Module metadata and visual assets
 - The module manager resource for health tracking (**spec.manager**)